genesiscommunitysuccess/docs/versioned_docs/version-2022.4/04_web/05_micro-front-ends/05_foundation-login/05_foundation-login.md

 The `Login` micro front-end uses a parameterless constructor.
 Therefore, the configuration needs to be set via the settings javascript object in the router, as shown in the [set-up step](#login-set-up).
 See the full [settings API here](./docs/api/foundation-login.settings/#remarks).

-### Enabled functionality
+### Enabling reset password

-In the [introduction section](#introduction), the reset password, request account, and forgotten password functionalities are shown.
-However, these flows must be enabled with the `resetPassword`, `requestAccount`, `forgotPassword` options.
+In the [introduction section](#introduction), the reset password functionality is shown.
+However, not that this workflow are only enabled if you set the `resetPassword` option to `true`.

 ### Logo